Mongolian Armed Forces: World War II and immediate aftermath

 World War II memorial in Ulaanbaatar, popularly called the Tank Monument featuring a T-34-85 tank.

 In the beginning stage of World War II, the Mongolian People's Army was involved in the Battle of Khalkhin Gol, when Japanese forces, together with the puppet state of Manchukuo, attempted to invade Mongolia from the Khalkha River.
 Soviet forces under the command of Georgy Zhukov, together with Mongolian forces, defeated the Japanese Sixth army and effectively ended the Soviet–Japanese border conflicts.

 In 1945, Mongolian forces participated in the Soviet invasion of Manchuria under the command of the Red Army, among the last engagements of World War II.
 A Soviet–Mongolian Cavalry mechanized group under Issa Pliyev took part as part of the Soviet Transbaikal Front.
 Mongolian troops numbered four cavalry divisions and three other regiments.
 During 1946–1948, the Mongolian People's Army successfully repelled attacks from the Kuomintang's Hui regiment and their Kazakh allies in the border between Mongolia and Xinjiang.
-The attacks were propagated by the Ili Rebellion, a Soviet-backed revolt by the Second East Turkestan Republic against the Kuomintang Government of the Republic of China.
+The attacks were propagated by the Ili Rebellion, a Soviet-backed revolt by the Second East Turkestan Republic against the Nationalist government.
 This little-known border dispute between Mongolia and the Republic of China became known as the Pei-ta-shan Incident.

 These engagements would be the last active battles the Mongolian Army would see, until after the democratic revolution.